-As of 31 December 2019, the number of disputes arising from Burden Sharing, concluded or settled, is equal to 116 for an overall petitum of Euro 49.4 million for which provisions for risks of Euro 26.4 million have been set aside and included in the Bank judicial proceedings relating to investment service activities.
-In such proceedings the relevant plaintiffs are claiming the violation of the general principles set forth by the Consolidated Finance Act and the general principles of correctness, transparency and duty of care with respect to the sale of such securities.
+As at 30 June 2021, the petitum for disputes arising from Burden Sharing, is equal to Euro 46.9 (rounded) million (Euro 49.9 million rounded as at 31 December 2020) for which provisions for risks of Euro 27.3 million (rounded) (Euro 29.6 million rounded as at 31 December 2020) have been set aside and included in the Bank's judicial proceedings relating to investment service activities.
+In such proceedings the relevant plaintiffs are claiming the violation of the general principles set forth by the Legislative Decree No. 58 of 24 February 1998, as amended (the "Consolidated Finance Act") and the general principles of correctness, transparency and duty of care with respect to the sale of such securities.